Deputyship – FAQ’s

 Read More…

-a woman and her son are sat outside. the son is in a wheelchair, and is wearing a fedora-style hat. they are both looking down at a digital tablet screen. the mother is pointing at something and the son is smiling at the screen. the mother is wearing sunglasses.
+A woman and her son are sat outside.
+The son is in a wheelchair, and is wearing a fedora-style hat.
+They are both looking down at a digital tablet screen.
+The mother is pointing at something and the son is smiling at the screen.
+The mother is wearing sunglasses.

 What is the gathering of evidence procedure for a deputyship application?